Pomax/are-we-flying/docs/index.md

 Those two are at odds with each other, and so we want to prioritize getting the bank angle to zero over getting the bank acceleration to zero, so we start by getting our current bank and bank acceleration values, and defining our maximum allowed values for those.
 Then:

 1. We correct our bank in our first `update -= ...`: if we're banking a lot, we want to correct a lot, and if we're banking a little, we want to correct just a little, and if we're perfectly level, we don't want to correct at all.
 Which is exactly what we wrote `constrainMap` to do for us.
 2. Then, we correct our bank acceleration in the next `update += ...`, by trimming in the opposite direction of our bank acceleration.
 This will undo some of our bank correction, but as long as we use a smaller step size for acceleration than for the main bank correction, the code will "prioritize" zeroing our bank angle over our bank acceleration.
+We do, however, allow for a much larger correction that would normally be necessary, in order to deal with momentary "way too much" values caused by wind, bumping the yoke/stick, etc.
 3. Finally, we update our trim (both in our code and in MSFS) and then we wait for the autopilot to retrigger this function during the next run, letting us run through the same procedure, but with (hopefully!) slightly less wrong values.
 Provided that this function runs enough times, we'll converge on level flight, and that's exactly what we want.

 Of course, this does require that `radians` exists, so let's quickly add that to our `utils.js`: